theClubhouse-Augusta/Catcher_In_The_Wifi/request.md

-The http "request" is sent from the client side (browser) that is sent to the server.
-There are several types of http request:
+The http "request" method indiicates the method to be preformed on the resource identified by the given "Request-URI".
+The method is case sesitive and should be mentioned, the following are methods suported in HTTP/1.1:

-GET request is used to require data from the server.
-The query string name/value pairs is sent in a URL in a GET request.
+GET request untilizes the query string name/value pairs sent in a URL to comunicate with the server.

 example:
-        req.get()
-        req.get('Content-Type');

 var request = require('request');

 // Set the headers